LucidtechAI/cradl-docs/concepts/documents.md

 # Documents

-A _document_ in Cradl consists of a file and some meta data.
-A document serves two purposes, both as a single data point when training a [model](models.md) or as input when making a [prediction](predictions.md).
-If the document is going to be used for training the meta data needs to contain a ground truth.
-To help you organize your documents from different sources we recommend you to group them in separate [Datasets](datasets.md).
+A _document_ in Cradl consists of a file with metadata.
+Documents serve two purposes: as data points when training [models](models.md) and as inputs when making [predictions](predictions.md).
+A document's metadata must contain a ground truth if the document is going to be used for training.
+To help you organize your documents from different sources we recommend that you group them in separate [Datasets](datasets.md).

 ## Creating a Document